jabl/hostlist/README.md

 ## Command-line utility

-TODO, not yet implemented!

-A command-line utility will allow accessing the functionality of the library from a shell.
+A so far VERY rudimentary CLI app called `hostlist` is included, allowing to use the `expand()` function from the command line.